 - Scenic drive through the vineyards of Saint-Emilion and Pomerol

 - Pomerol: Visit Château de Tailhas (or equivalent) followed by a tasting of their wines.
 This Classical style château is right in the middle of the Pomerol area.
 There are just 20 acres of vines which are primarily merlot grapes.
 The character of the wine is both supple and plummy.

 - Return train to Paris.
 Arrival time, around 8pm.

-Due to hotel and train booking fees, there will be a 30% fee incurred, if a confirmed tour is cancelled more than 15 days before.
-50% between 14 and 4 days before the tour date.
+Due to hôtel and reservations fees, there will be a 40% fee incurred if a confirmed tour is cancelled more than 7 days before the actual tour date and a 60% fee if cancelled between 3 to 7 days.
 For cancellations made within 3 days, no refund will be provided.

 I initially booked the two day trip to Bordeaux in advance of our trip to France.
 Geraldine responded to my emails promptly and was very professional.
 Upon meeting her my partner and I found her very personable and knowledgeable.
 After two fabulous days in Bordeaux with Geraldine we booked a day trip to Champagne with her.
 We did many tours while in France and by far the best ones were with Geraldine.
 Definitely the highlight of our trip and an experience we will never forget!
 Thank you Geraldine!

 A very well structured tour with our guide Geraldine.
 She was very good at providing us the details of St Emilion region, winemaking, and its history.
 She was calm, patient, and very informative.
 She was very helpful and responded to our queries very well.